Vibek-D/NLP-Keras-Text-Summarizer/README.md

 # NLP-Keras-Text-Summarizer
-Text summariser written using Keras and TensorFlow for the NLP class of Professor Kathy McKeown at Columbia University.
+Text summariser written using Keras and TensorFlow for the NLP